bekzodrakhmatof/Tinder-Clone/README.md

 Firebase SDK - Save user information and fetch.
 JGProgressHUD -  To show progress view while working on Firebase upload and download processing.
-SDWebImage - Cashing images when image is downloaded.
+SDWebImage - Caching images when image is downloaded.

 If you want to try you can clone the project or simply download.
 Don't forget to update pod files or install.